Skip to main content

 Switching from Calendly?
 Start with Your Calendar.

 The cleanest migration usually is not "replace one scheduler with another."
-It is deciding what should stay the source of truth, what should stay the booking layer, and what should become simpler.
+It is deciding which calendar stays central, what stays the booking layer, and what should become simpler.

 Summary

-If Google Calendar already reflects the real schedule, migrate around that first.
+If Google Calendar is the simplest place to run the real schedule, migrate around that first.
 It is the lowest-friction way to simplify reminders, review follow-up, and no-show prevention.

 Why this search happens